Ice vs Heat for Treating Soft Tissue Injuries of the Hip

 Scar tissue can form fast to bring together the edges of a tendon, ligament of the tissue tear, but working fast doesn't mean that the job's done right.
 When scar tissue forms it doesn't come together as neatly as regular (healthy) tissue would.
 Scar tissue fibers will lay down over top of your tear in a cluttered, messy and jumbled up way.

 Stretching helps to break up scar tissue, ultimately reducing its troublesome effects on your body.

 Step 3 - Cool Down Your Hip

 Toward the end of your appointment your physical therapist may introduce cold compression, acupuncture, or TENS to relax your hip after the intense stretching and exercise.

-Our Hip Therapy Formula is Proven to Work!
+Our Hip Formula Works!

 Here at MendMyHip we pride ourselves in helping you with your healing and recovery process.
 Everyone at MendMyHip has tested and used the products, finding solutions to conditions that do not fit into the norm.
 This dedication to our customers and our products goes hand-in-hand with our guarantees to you as a customer:

 - Guarantee #1 - Use your products diligently for up to 60 days and you will experience a significant reduction in pain.
 If not, I encourage you to send back the items for a 100% refund.

 - Guarantee #2 - You will not be left in the dark after purchasing any product from us.
 MendMyHip Advisers and Product Specialists are available 5 days a week by toll free phone 1-866-237-9608 or email to answer your questions or concerns.